Hopes for talks grow with North Korea's ceremonial leader to visit South Korea for Olympics

 North Korea's ceremonial leader Kim Yong Nam will visit South Korea this week as the head of the country's high-level delegation for the Winter Olympics, Seoul's Unification Ministry said on Sunday.

-Seoul's Unification Ministry said on Sunday Kim would lead a 22-strong delegation that was expected to arrive in South Korea on Friday for a three-day trip.
+Seoul's Unification Ministry said Kim would lead a 22-strong delegation expected to arrive in South Korea on Friday for a three-day trip.

 Kim's visit comes as Seoul pins its hopes on high-level talks during the Feb.
 9-25 Games between not only the two Koreas but also the North and the United States.

-The South's presidential Blue House in Seoul said the visit by Kim, the most senior North Korean official to cross the border into the South since the Korean War ended with a truce in 1953, would create "various opportunities" for high-level talks.
+"(Kim's visit) shows North Korea's resolve for improved inter-Korean relations and the success of the Olympics, as well as its sincere, earnest attitude," Blue House spokesman Kim Eui-kyeom told a news briefing.

-"(Kim's visit) shows North Korea's resolve for improved inter-Korean relations and the success of the Olympics, as well as its sincere, earnest attitude," Blue House spokesman Kim Eui-kyeom told a news briefing on Monday.
+The Games opening ceremony will also be attended by Pence, Japanese Prime Minister Shinzo Abe and other world leaders.

-The Games opening ceremony will also be attended by U.S. Vice President Mike Pence, Japanese Prime Minister Shinzo Abe and other world leaders.
+Pence is bringing a guest to counter what U.S. officials have described as North Korean propaganda at the Games: Fred Warmbier, the father of Otto Warmbier, an American student who died after being imprisoned in North Korea for 17 months.
+His presence is meant to remind the world of the "atrocities" that occur in North Korea, a White House official said.

-South Korean President Moon Jae-in told his U.S. counterpart Donald Trump in a phone call on Friday that the momentum of improved North-South relations would continue and that Pence's visit would be an "important prelude for that", according to the Blue House.
+South Korean President Moon Jae-in told his U.S. counterpart Donald Trump in a phone call on Friday the momentum of improved North-South relations would continue and that Pence's visit would be an "important prelude for that", the Blue House said.

 Trump said during a meeting with North Korean defectors on Friday that, despite a "very tricky situation", North Korea's participation in the Olympics could result in "something good".